Chris1101/ArgoMarksGraph/README.md

-    -p, --password PASSWORD           Password used for the login -f, --file FILENAME               Redirect the output to an image on the specified file (.png only) -b, --big                         Visualizes a bigger version of the graph --save                            Saves the list of votes on a file (username.txt) --load                            Loads the list of votes from a file (username.txt) -v, --verbose                     Print marks
+    -p, --password PASSWORD           Password used for the login -f, --file FILENAME               Redirect the output to an image on the specified file (.png only) -b, --big                         Visualizes a bigger version of the graph --save                            Exports the list of marks to the file username.txt --load                            Loads the list of marks from username.txt -v, --verbose                     Print marks